ybieri/Additional_CORS_Checks/README.md

 # Burp Extension: CORSair
 ## Description
-This extension can be used to test websites for CORS misconfigurations.It was written to speed-up testing of CORS misconfigurations and to not miss more tricky misconfigurations.
+This extension can be used to test websites for CORS misconfigurations.
 It can spot trivial misconfigurations like arbitrary origin reflection, but also more sublte ones where a regex is not properly configured.

 ## Features